-As at 30 June 2021 Gross lettable area Annual rental Value Suburb sqm \$000 \$000
+As at 30 June 2022 Annual rental2 Value

+Suburb sqm \$000 \$000

+1.1

-Grand Total 1,038,891 151,434 2,636,100
+Grand Total 1,019,044 153,308 3,001,200

-- Note: Totals and Grand Total adjusted for rounding For Bunnings Warehouses this comprises the total retail area of the Bunnings Warehouse - retail area of the Bunnings Warehouse.
-Annual rental figures do not include access fees detailed below. - 3 Includes adjoining property (1.0 hectares) for which Bunnings Group Limited pays the Trust an access fee of \$301,020 per annum. - Vacant property which is no longer leased to Bunnings - Sites that Bunnings has or is in the process of vacating, that are still leased to Bunnings. - Includes adjoining properties (0.1 hectares) for which Bunnings Group Limited pays the Trust an access fee of \$126,935 per annum. - Includes adjoining land (1.2 hectares) for which Bunnings Group Limited pays the Trust an access fee of \$211,882 per annum.
+Note: Totals and Grand Total adjusted for rounding For Bunnings Warehouses this comprises the total retail area of the Bunnings Warehouse.
+Annual rental figures do not include access fees detailed below.

+Includes adjoining land (1.2 hectares) for which Bunnings Group Limited pays the Trust an access fee of \$211,882 per annum.
+Sites that Bunnings has or is in the process of vacating, that are still leased to Bunnings.
-BWP TRUST ANNUAL REPORT 2021 23

-OVEN Zan
+Includes adjoining properties (0.1 hectares) for which Bunnings Group Limited pays the Trust an access fee of \$126,935 per annum.
+Includes adjoining property (1.0 hectares) for which

+Bunnings Group Limited pays the Trust an access fee of \$301,020 per annum.

+Vacant property that is no longer leased to Bunnings.